LiamDGray/KeePassPasswordChanger/README.md

 # keepass-password-changer
 A plugin for KeePass v2 to change supported password entries automatically

 **Notice** - Dev docs are unavailable at the moment.
 Template instructions will follow!
-When password changes fail, please click on the elements and be sure the password hasn't been changed!

 # Start - HowTo use
 Select branch master, go to [Build/KeePass-Password-Changer](https://github.com/phi-el/KeePassPasswordChanger/tree/master/Build/KeePass-Password-Changer) and download the latest zip version of the plugin.
 The current version and the sha512 hash value of the zip file can be located in the README.md of the containing directory.